T

 neighborhood

-A UNESCO World Heritage site, Stone Town is a labyrinth of narrow alleys, bustling bazaars, and historic buildings reflecting Arab, Persian, Indian, and European influences.
-Explore its rich history and vibrant culture on foot.
+Explore the UNESCO World Heritage site of Stone Town, a labyrinth of narrow alleys, bustling bazaars, and historic buildings showcasing Swahili, Arab, Indian, and European influences.
+Wander through its vibrant streets, discover hidden courtyards, and soak in the unique atmosphere of this ancient trading port.

 2. Midday